syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img6.png)

-### Tick Line Customization
+### Tick line customization
-By using the `majorTickLines` and `minorTickLines` properties of the axis, you can customize the width, color, visibility, size and opacity of the tick lines.
+By using the `majorTickLines` and `minorTickLines` properties of the axis, you can customize the width, color, visibility, size, and opacity of the tick lines.

-N> By default, the minor tick lines are not visible in PivotChart.
+N> By default, the minor tick lines are not visible in the pivot chart.

 {% highlight html %}